RE:CZ

 end if

-Note: If StopLoss(t) = 0.01 and VC(t) = 1, this means we would open a position 100 times the size of the benchmark position.
+Note: If StopLoss(t) = 0.01 and VC(t) = 1, this means we would open a position 100 times the benchmark position.
 This appears to be a very aggressive position.
-For example, the minimum trade amount for a BTC contract is 0.0001 BTC, so a 100x position would only be a 0.01 BTC position, which doesn't seem as intimidating.
-However, it will still be necessary to observe whether this multiple is too large, making it impractical in actual operation.
+For example, the minimum trading amount for a BTC contract is 0.0001 BTC, so a 100x position would only be a 0.01 BTC position, which doesn't seem intimidating.
+However, it is still necessary to observe whether this multiple is too large, making it impractical in actual operation.

 Observation Period

 When C(t) is 0 or StopLoss(t) is 0, it indicates an observation period.
-No trading is conducted; only C(t) and StopLoss(t) are updated.
+No trading occurs; only C(t) and StopLoss(t) are updated.
 Position(t) is always 0.

 Take-Profit Event